Arts: Visual Arts

 Grades: 9-12

-Illustration and Sequence is a course about communicating ideas through images.
+This is a course about communicating ideas through images.
 Students will focus on drawing and collage techniques that lead them to creating illustrations about both personal and universal ideas.
-The class will spend a significant amount of time looking at contemporary artists and illustrators online and in books.
+The class will spend a significant amount of time looking at contemporary artists and historical illustrators to understand history, technique, and style.
 Students will also explore how pictures, when grouped together and put in an order, can be used to tell stories, as seen in books, graphic novels, and animation.

 Junior Portfolio (Accelerated)